benjamincjackson/unix_tips_etc/python/general.md

 ### Installing packages

-Install pacakges for specific versions of Python (if you have more that one installed, which is likely) using pip in the following way:
+Install packages for specific versions of Python (if you have more that one installed, which is likely) using pip in the following way:

 ```sh
 pythonX.X -m pip install SomePackage